pwintz/pwintz.github.io/_writing-tips/avoid-respectively.md

 ---
-layout: single
 title: |
     Avoid "Respectively"
 excerpt:
-permalink: permalink/avoid-respectively
+permalink: writing-tips/avoid-respectively
 tags: references links citations
 ---

 In many cases, using the word "respectively" makes sentences hard to parse because it requires the reader to map each item in a list based on its position.
 For example, "Let $x$ and $y$ be the width and height of a rectangle, respectively," can be more clearly stated, "Let $x$ be the width and $y$ be the height of a rectangle."
-By placing the definition of symbol next to the symbol, you allow readers to glean the meaning of each withing needing to backtrack or remember the order that $x$ and $y$ were written.
+By placing the definition of symbol next to the symbol, you allow readers to glean the meaning of each without needing to backtrack or remember the order that $x$ and $y$ were written.

 Another example comes from an actual paper: